eclipse-tractusx/sd-factory/SDFactory/README.md

-SelfDescriptionFactory
+# About the Project
-Service Description Factory for Catena-X dataspace components
+Service Description Factory for Catena-X dataspace components.
+This component provides a functionality for creating the Self-Description Document in format of W3C Verifiable Credential.

-Warning!
-The project uses crypto library which is not awailable by default on Windows.
-Look at https://github.com/abstractj/kalium